o3de/o3de.org/content/docs/user-guide/interactivity/robotics/project-configuration.md

 ## Requirements

-* Ubuntu 22.04.
-Other Ubuntu versions and Linux distributions can also work as long as they support ROS 2 Humble or ROS 2 Iron.
+* Ubuntu 22.04 with ROS 2 Humble or Ubuntu 24.04 with ROS 2 Jazzy.
+Other Ubuntu versions, ROS 2 versions, and Linux distributions can also work, but are not supported.
   {{< important >}}
   The ROS 2 Gem is not available for Windows.
   {{< /important >}}